fingerprintjs/fingerprintjs/README.md

 11. CPU class
 12. Platform
 13. DoNotTrack or not
-14. Full list of installed fonts (maintaining their order, which increases the entropy), implemented with Flash.
 15. A list of installed fonts, detected with JS/CSS (side-channel technique) - can detect up to 500 installed fonts without flash
 16. Canvas fingerprinting
 17. WebGL fingerprinting
 18. Plugins (IE included)
-19. Is AdBlock installed or not
 20. Has the user tampered with its languages <sup>[1](https://github.com/Valve/fingerprintjs2/wiki/Browser-tampering)</sup>
 21. Has the user tampered with its screen resolution <sup>[1](https://github.com/Valve/fingerprintjs2/wiki/Browser-tampering)</sup>
 22. Has the user tampered with its OS <sup>[1](https://github.com/Valve/fingerprintjs2/wiki/Browser-tampering)</sup>